britram/quic-base-drafts/draft-ietf-quic-recovery.md

 ### Computing PTO

-When an ack-eliciting packet is transmitted, the sender schedules a timer for the PTO period as follows:
+When an ack-provoking packet is transmitted, the sender schedules a timer for the PTO period as follows:

 ~~~